-Not a day would go when I did not meet Rohan.
-I was 10 and Rohan 12.
-We were into own cauldron, our inner childhood pangs were boiling with deep emotional intensity.
-I could remember that afternoon when I reached home from School, dropped my bag over the desk and rushed out, stumbling over the stony narrow path, laden with raspberry bushes, on both the sides, red and purple whose shades were making decent flashes on the ground.
-I was lurching like a crazy girl over the fallen leaves my flowing red dress floating through the path, mingling with the redness of sweet raspberries.
-I reached towards the end of the path which touches the narrow edge.
-I can see Rohan sitting with the legs stretched towards the pond.
-His little hand shot stone in its very middle, disturbing its silence.
-Sudden thrust caused ripples and made swans flutter their wings in anguish.
+I was 10 and Rohan 12, and not a day would go when I would not meet him.
+We were into our own cauldron, our inner childhood pangs were boiling with deep emotional intensity.
+I remember that afternoon of 15th October, when I returned home from School, dropped my bag on the desk and rushed out, stumbling over the stony narrow path, laden with raspberry bushes, on both the sides, red and purple whose shades made decent flashes on the ground.
+I was lurching like a crazy girl over the fallen leaves, my flowing red dress floating through the path mingling with the redness of sweet raspberries.
+I reached at the end of the curvy path which touches the narrow edge.
+I can see Rohan sitting with his legs stretched towards the pond.
+He threw a stone in its very middle, disturbing its silence.
+Sudden thrust caused ripples and made the white swans flutter their wings in anguish.
 The cool wind was slyly touching his cheeks.
-Rohan was a sweet boy, endorsed with a gentleman’s personality and features that could resemble a shepherd.
+Rohan was sweetest of all in the class, endorsed with a gentleman’s personality and features that could resemble a shepherd.
 His hair was short and curly and eyes blue.
 His sensitivity and bit of naughtiness touched my tender heart.

 I pinched him but only to get an angry look.
 I kissed him on his cheeks and handed him his favorite choco pie.
 A smile returned on his face.
 He had an Einstein mind, and would always stand first in his class.
 But I was pole apart, very talkative and naughty.
 But we were a match.
 He was sober and I was carefree.
 Though there were other children also in the neighborhood, who would often play a prank at us, we would both hop into our own privacy, away from the world where no one could disturb us, only Rohan and me.
 Sometimes we would hide under the shades of the Banyan tree while sometimes climb on the Mango tree and scare away other birds.
 But the Hornbill was different.
 She would never fear us.
 Her beak would also be propelling out of the nest, eying slyly on me as I would first climb the Gulmohar.

 Soon, we were grown up.
 I touched 18 and he reached 20.
-He grew as a throbbing boy, slim but heavy shoulders, and as other say, I grew up with the flair of shades on my face that commanded immediate attention.
+He grew as a throbbing boy, slim but heavy shoulders.
+I grew up with the flair of shades on my face that commanded immediate attention.
 I had a wild emotional intensity while his emotions would only be revealed by the immense sighs.
 Our intimacy continued to grow and intensify.
-He became more civilized, I became more wildish, not by my choice but due to my despotic tenacity to assert my beauty.
+He became more civilized, I became more wild, not by my choice but due to my despotic tenacity to assert my beauty.
 But our minds tended to the same point-One learning and desiring to esteem and another desiring to be esteemed.
 My inner instinct was craving to make him mine, but he was always trying to deviate from his own self.

-It was the morning of 12th December, frost had waded and the sun was peeping from the beyond the red-bricked bungalow, which stood just at the foothills of Shivalik hills.
-In the front of the bungalow was the small garden, with the artificial fountains and bushes of different flowers, roses, lilies, jasmine, and many other plants, shrubs, and bushes.
+It was the morning of 12th December, frost had waded and the sun was peeping from beyond the red-bricked bungalow, which stood just at the foothills of Shivalik hills.
+In the front of the bungalow was the small garden, with the artificial fountains and bushes of different flowers, roses, lilies, jasmine, and other plants, shrubs, and bushes.
 It was Rohan’s home.
 Rohan’s father was a collector and it was heard his grandfather was a landlord.
 So he was born of the royal family but we were from middle-class family and our home which was just towards the opposite edge of the narrow road that turned towards the temple displaying modesty and simple living.
-We too had a lawn but it was smaller than Rohan’s.
+Our lawn was smaller than Rohan’s.
 I could see his house from the window of my room which was on the first floor.
-Suddenly I saw Rohan came hurrying to me with a paper in his hands.
+Suddenly I saw him came rushing with a paper in his hands.

-He was behaving very weird, but his eyebrows were twitched.
-I understood, he wanted to share some news with me, something which I might not like.
-He was not able to utter a single word.
-He began to stroll from one end to other of the room to the other, with his head high and arms wrestled behind his back.
-I remain silent for a moment, but my eyebrows were moving with him.
-When I opened my mouth, he stammered but then opened up, “I want to say something,” I asked, what?
-He slyly replied I got a job at Frankfurt.
+He was behaving very weird.
+I understood he wanted to share some news with me, something which I might not like.
+Instead of saying anything he began to tread from one end to the other, with his head high and arms wrestled behind his back.
+I kept watching at him silently, but my eyes were moving with him.
+When I intend to speak, he stammered but then opened up, “I got a job at Frankfurt”.

-Next morning I made up my mind to join in as an assistant manager in a multinational firm at Delhi From that day, we had drifted apart, away from those Gulmohar, raspberries, squirrels, and swans who were the only witness to our childhood love.
-He stepped on his materialism and I mine.
+Next morning I made up my mind to move to Delhi to join a multinational firm as an assistant manager.
+From that day our life drifted, away from our Gulmohar, raspberries, squirrels, and swans who were the only witness of our childhood love.

 Initially, Rohan would call me often but soon his calls began to get lesser.
-My job also made me wake even in the nights, but somewhere deep in my mind, I was longing to be with Rohan.
-Ten years passed, and I promoted as a senior manager and transferred to the company’s branch in Sydney.
+My job would also made me remain awake late at nights.
+I was longing to be with him.
+Ten years had passed, I was promoted a senior manager and transferred to the company’s branch in Sydney.

-The man silently placed his hand over my mouth with a grin on his face.
-I felt a sudden sensation.
-And my heart started beating faster.
+The man silently placed his hand over my mouth with a grin.
+I felt sudden sensation, and my heart started beating faster.
 As I was going to react, he kept his hand over my palm, as it nestled over the side.
-I didn’t dare to shrug his hand, instead I closed my eyes.
+I didn’t dare to shrug off, instead I closed my eyes.
 We remained in this position for few minutes.
-Then he brought his head slowly near my chest.
-I can listen to his heartbeat.
-I pinched him on his shoulders and he shrieked.
-I removed his hat which made him gave me an angry look.
-I bowed down, picked my handbag and took out coco-pie.
-He grabbed at it with a smile returning on his face.
-He took my hands and pushed me towards the cockpit.
-Taking the mike from the Air-hostess, he proposed me.
-We embraced each other with all the claps and applauds from the passengers.
-I was engaged above the earth, up in the sky where there is no witherings or social obtrusion.
+He brought his head slowly near my chest.
+I can feel and listen his heartbeats.
+I pinched him and he shrieked, which made other passengers alerted and glared at us.